SMArham/My-portfolio/README.md

 ## About Me

-I am a passionate web developer with a strong background in both front-end and back-end technologies.
+I am a passionate web developer with a strong background in front-end  technologies.
 I love creating dynamic and responsive web applications that provide excellent user experiences.

 ## Skills and Technologies